Akashdip-N/NASA-API-Explorer/README.md

 ## 💻 View the Project Live
 You can view the live version of this project at [NASA API Explorer](https://versal-project-deployment.vercel.app/).

-📝 A small note: Since, application's backend is hosted using the free tier of the `Vercel`, it might take one or two minites to wake up.
-Sorry for the inconvience caused.
+📝 A small note: Since the application's backend is hosted using the free tier of `Vercel`, it might take one or two minutes to wake up.
+Sorry for the inconvenience caused.